pallets-eco/wtforms/docs/index.rst

 This is the documentation for WTForms |release|, generated |today|.

-For a quick introduction, as well as download/installation instructions, check out the :ref:`crash-course`.
+For a quick introduction, as well as download/installation instructions, check out the :doc:`crash_course`.

 **API**